christinaheinze/loco-lib/index.md

 `dataFile` Path to the input data file

- `separateTrainTestFiles` True if training and test set are provided in different files
+ `separateTrainTestFiles` True if (input) training and test set are provided in different files

 `trainingDatafile` If training and test set are provided in different files, path to the training data file